znibb/WowProfessionLevelingTool/README.md

 1. Deploy: `docker-compose up -d`

 ## Changelog
+### 1.3.1
+#### Bug fixes
+- Added conditional treatment of tooltips for enchanting crafts (use 'spell' instead of 'item' in wowhead url)
+- Fixed minor typos in database

 ### 1.3.0
 #### Features added
 - Now also lists what recipes will need to be purchased from vendor